KPB-US/swhd-api/README.md

 `{ techkey: value }`
 `{ username: value, password: value }`
 and is used to obtain a session for subsequent calls.

+** there are problems with their session api, so for now we have to pass the apikey: value in the credentials so they get stored in the code and passed along instead of the sessionKey.

 ## Development